 Norman spent a good 20-plus years in the animation business but his credits are few.
 That’s because he was in the sound department and the sound guys never did get credit at MGM.
-It’s a shame because Fred McAlpin, who started the department in 1937, Greg Watson (who did go to Hanna-Barbera) and Norman were the ones who built the studio’s sound effects library, some of which found its way into the old Hanna-Barbera cartoons.
+It’s a shame because Fred McAlpin, who started the department in 1937, Jim Faris, Greg Watson (who did go to Hanna-Barbera) and Norman were the ones who built the studio’s sound effects library, some of which found its way into the old Hanna-Barbera cartoons.
 He’s credited on an occasional Chuck Jones-produced Tom and Jerry (on compilation shorts using old MGM footage) and on the seemingly-immortal “How the Grinch Stole Christmas.”

 The Kingman Daily Miner in Arizona published a feature story on Lovell and his wife Estelle on September 2, 1992.
 It’s a shame you can’t see the early ‘50s-era Tom and Jerry model sheets being held up in the photo accompanying the story.